Adldap2/Adldap2/README.md

 - Better, and easier to understand documentation
 - Create LDAP encapsulation class for easier testing

-## About
+## Description

-adLDAP is a PHP class that provides LDAP authentication and integration with Active Directory.
+adLDAP2 is a PHP class library that provides LDAP authentication and integration with Active Directory.

-We'd appreciate any improvements or additions to be submitted back to benefit the entire community :)

 ## Requirements